adapter-hub/adapters/adapter_docs/v2_transition.md

 With the unification of different adapter types and other internal refactorings, the names of the modules holding the adapters have changed.
 This affects the weights dictionaries exported by `save_adapter()`, making the adapters incompatible _in name_.
-Nonetheless, rhis does not visibly affect loading older adapters with the new version.
+Nonetheless, this does not visibly affect loading older adapters with the new version.
 When loading an adapter trained with v1 in a newer version, `adapter-transformers` will automatically convert the weights to the new format.
 However, loading adapters trained with newer versions into an earlier v1.x version of the library does not work.